HectorVilas/odin-library/README.md

 - the search bar is still not functional and everyday feels a little more intimidating.
 I should finally "face this demon" and let it filter the books.
 Should be easy, but I still don't have planned my approach.
 I can make it search books, include authors or maybe apply some regEx magic and let it search the way Visual Studio searchs  in the intelliCode (the suggestion boxes), in which I could type "ader" and it will show "`ad`d`E`ventListene`r`".

 ## update 8
 I've been working in the checkbox style.
 I was having problems trying to hide the original design, so I had to check [this article](https://moderncss.dev/pure-css-custom-checkbox-style/) for a little help.
 I just followed some of the first steps to hide the necessary.
 After some styling, and applying a `cubic-bezier` with the help of Firefox's Inspector.
-I like how it looks, the new design now fits with the page's., this is the result:
+I like how it looks, the new design now fits with the page's.
+This is the result:

 ![](READMEmd/progress09.gif)